rogeryeosgit/DevoProject/Notes.md

 - Asynchronous issue, need to figure out how to send back chosenPlanID.

+## 19 June 2020

+- Chosen plan retrieved and store in vuex

+- Front page passage should update dynamically

+- Working on listing saved plans, need to set up route on the server side.

 ## Running TODO LIST

 - Set authentication in place so that users can journal in private and see past journal entries